Public Schools Athletic League: Early history

-The genesis of the Public Schools Athletic League (PSAL) came from the appointment in early 1903 of Dr. Luther Halsey Gulick as director of physical training for the New York public school system.
+The genesis of the Public Schools Athletic League (PSAL) came from the appointment in early 1903 of Luther Halsey Gulick as director of physical training for the New York public school system.
 Compared to other major cities, the athletics program for the New York boroughs were backwards, underdeveloped, and rife with corruption.
 Gulick found "semi-truant" boys playing baseball for schools they did not attend, and that there was much unsportsmanlike conduct and dishonesty on the playing fields.
 Only a small percentage of actual students participated in athletics.
 He saw a serious need for reform and devised a grandiose plan to form a new league—the PSAL—that would involve most of the student population, grade school and high school, and working with two influential New Yorkers—General George W. Wingate (a member of the City Board of Education) and James E. Sullivan (secretary of the Amateur Athletic Union)—presented it in October 1903 to the superintendent of schools, William H. Maxwell.
 He, with the concurrence of the school board, approved of Gulick's plan.

 Although the PSAL received sanction by the board of education, it was set up as a private corporation that would not receive public tax money.
 The founders of the league recruited the businessmen of New York City to serve on the league's board of directors and also become paying members of the league, and also solicited contributions from prominent benefactors.
 The league was organized into 22 districts (expanded to 25 by 1910), in which each district league administered athletic programs for elementary and high schools within their district.
 One member of each district league served on the Elementary Games committee and one member of each district league served on the High School Games committee.
 These committees governed all general matters pertaining to the league.
 Championships were held at the district, borough, and city levels.
 By 1914, the Board of Education was fully funding the PSAL.

 The league began with an athletic extravaganza held at Madison Square Garden on December 26, 1903.
 It involved 1,040 boys, mostly elementary school students, in basketball and track and field events.
 Among the high schools, Commerce won the track and field meet and Flushing won the basketball tournament.
-In the spring the league held its first outdoor high school track and field championship, won by Brooklyn Boys.
+In the spring, the league held its first outdoor high school track and field championship, won by Brooklyn Boys.
 Each year thereafter the high school league expanded by adding citywide championships in additional sports.
-In the school year of 1906-07 cross country and soccer was added, and the 1907–08 school year saw the addition of rifle marksmanship, swimming, tennis, and baseball.
+In the school year of 1906–07, cross country and soccer was added, and the 1907–08 school year saw the addition of rifle marksmanship, swimming, tennis, and baseball.
 The expanded activity of the PSAL served to kill off all the previous leagues by 1908.